aerogear/modern-appdev-workshop/README.md

 - `/` will contain the server side code.
 - `./client` will contain the client side code.

-Please refer to the `completed` branch for finished version of this tutorial.
+Please refer to the `completed` branch that contains finished version of this tutorial.

 ## Introduction